costikid/poemly/README.md

 # With email

 Configure nodemailer for email functionality and Mailslurp's SMTP server for testing.
 Follow [these instructions](https://www.mailslurp.com/guides/smtp-imap/).
-Remember to include Mailslurp's API key in the .env.
-I have now removed the code below because I exceeded the API limit.
+Remember to include Mailslurp's API key in the .env of your root folder.
+I have now removed the code below because I have exceeded the API limit.
 But it's a valid template, regardless of the SMTP server you are using.
+Should you wish to include a welcome email after the user registers, place the code below in the register function of the auth controller.

 - **authcontroller.js**